 Google has involved itself in each category we discussed today.
 They have a full-fledged ecosystem which can be good for remote work.

-Google Slides resembles the classic PowerPoint in terms of its interface, and that’s the greatest thing about it because you won’t have to learn anything new.
+Google Slides resembles the classic PowerPoint in terms of its interface, and that’s the greatest thing about it because it’s everything you already know.
 You can start your work immediately as you will know what to click on.
-Its functionality is not as rich as PowerPoint’s but you will barely experience any trouble.
+Its functionality is not as rich as PowerPoint’s but it’s unlikely to cause you any trouble.

 Your project will be available via a link you can share if you want your team to edit content or discuss any details.